Under View, in the Windows group, click Contents to reopen the pane if necessary.

 Layer properties and commands

-These commands on the context menus of layers differ by the type of layer, but a few common commands used with feature layers are outlined here:
+These commands on the context menus of layers differ by the type of layer, but the following are a few common commands used with feature layers:

 - Set layer properties and metadata